preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 Create a new Page Type
 **************************
-To create a new Page Type when you're editing a page, do the following:
+To create a new page type when you're editing a page, do the following:

 1. Click the plus for Page Types.

 .. image:: page-types-click-plus.png

-2. Add a name for the new Page Type and click "CREATE".
+2. Add a name for the new page type and click "CREATE".

 .. image:: page-types-click-create.png